sufimalek/jwtapi/README.md

 ## Logging

-Logs are printed to the console with the prefix `myapp:`.
+Logs are printed to the console with the prefix `jwtapi:`.
 You can replace this with a more advanced logging library like `zap` or `logrus` if needed.

 ---